ychaim/multichain-docker-1/README.md

 # USAGE

-This version of `multichain` is auto starting, default data are:
+This version of `multichain` is auto starting, in order to customize edit this file `/root/.multichain/chain1/params.dat`.

-* port: 18337
+If you plan to have a single server change `allow-multisig-outputs` to `false`.

-* user: admin
+Then set other params:

-* password: admin
+* `default-rpc-port` to `18337`

-You can change these values modifying the ENV variables.
+Grab user/password from `/root/.multichain/chain1/multichain.conf` using `cat`